How Do Intruder Alarm Systems Work?

 The Intruder Alarm Control Panels

-The heart and brain of the intruder alarm system.
-A central control panel can be self-installed if the DIY installer is confident enough to do so.
-You will typically find a keypad and LCD screen for alarm activation, detection and fault codes.
+A central control panel can be self-installed if the DIY installer is confident in their abilities.
+These panels typically feature a keypad and LCD screen for arming and disarming the alarm, viewing detection alerts, and reading fault codes.

 The Cost Of UK Burglar Alarms